 You can see and monitor project updates, task completions, statistics, visualizations, charts, and much more.

-The sales team makes money for the company.
 That’s why you should provide them with as much information as possible, which will ease their job of selling the right value to the right customers.

-Hence, it’s a good practice to create reports at regular intervals, like weekly, quarterly, or monthly, and send them to the sales reps.
+It’s a good practice to create reports at regular intervals, like weekly, quarterly, or monthly, and send them to the sales reps.

 These reports help the sales reps to: